craigschlegel/registrations-for-the-events-calendar/readme.txt

 Do you need even more customization and control?
 Check out [Registrations for the Events Calendar Pro](https://roundupwp.com/products/registrations-for-the-events-calendar-pro/).
 Pro features include:

 * Multiple forms specific to each event.
-* Drop-down, checkbox, radio, and paragraph fields.
+* Drop-down, checkbox, radio, file upload and paragraph fields.
 * Online payments for events using PayPal.
+(Stripe extension available)
 * Add multiple costs to events.
 * Guest registrations (register for more than one person at a time).
 * Multiple confirmation email templates.
 * Multiple registration venues and tiers.
-* Automatic email message sending.
+* Automatic/reminder email message sending.
 * Connect multiple events to a single registration.
 * Easy event management for membership sites.